Kolkhoznyk/3D-Reconstruction-/README.md

 # 3D-Reconstruction

-This is a solution for test assignment 3D Computer Vision Engineer at DeepXHub
+This is a solution for test assignment 3D Computer Vision Engineer

 pip install -r requirements.txt